nikodemus/foolang/README.md

 # foolang

-A Smalltalk-style object language that liberally cribs from Common Lisp, Erlang and Fortress.
+A Smalltalk-style object language.

+Level of production readiness: zero.
+This is a toy.
+Use as such.

 Like all new languages it has _somewhat_ unrealistic aspirations: